 Apply to positions that fit your experience

-Many companies have experienced layoffs, furloughs, or a pause in hiring as a result of the spread of COVID-19.
+Many companies have experienced layoffs, furloughs or a pause in hiring as a result of the COVID-19 pandemic.
 Fewer open roles exist, and other external circumstances such as financial obligations can make it tempting to apply for any opportunity, regardless of how qualified you are for the role.
 However, such an approach can also be counterproductive.
-Instead, focus on understanding the fitness of your skills, qualifications, and background with the job to get better results.
+Instead, focus on understanding the fitness of your skills, qualifications and background with the job to get better results.

 Start by selecting positions that fit your experience to improve the chances of getting a response to your application.
-Paul Wolfe, SVP of Human Resources at Indeed, says:
+Paul Wolfe, senior vice-president of human resources at Indeed, says:

 "The most important thing you can do to improve your chances is to carefully evaluate each job you’re applying for to ensure a good fit.
 Be honest with yourself and ask, 'Are you qualified to do the job?' and 'Do you actually want to do this job?'"

 For example, note the years of experience listed in the job requirements before you apply for a position.
 Most of the time, hiring managers have already determined the level of expertise required for a certain role.

 Applying for roles that you are vastly over- or under-qualified for may decrease your chances of getting a response.
 Recruiters can spot when a candidate has applied for a position and hasn’t read the job description when there’s a mismatch between an applicant's experience and skill set and the job requirements.
 This may communicate to employers that you don’t have a specific interest in that company or the position.